GCR Class 2: New locomotive

-Investigations undertaken when creating the design for the new frames showed that these locomotives were structurally weak at the front end - photos show damage caused by 'heavy shunts'.
-The majority of their service life, these engines would have spent coupled to their trains via the tender - for use on preserved lines, the locomotive needs to be able to run Smokebox to train.
-The GCR567 design team will utilise the later Kitson & Co (1892) build for the frames - these later engines being built with slightly deeper frames but the GCR567 team still needs to address the weakness - by creating a new front Dragbox and Doubler plates (additional plates added to re-enforce weak areas of the frames and in this case to carry the Cylinder Block - the latter will seen from the outside, however this and other modern updates to improve ease of maintenance, and should not detract from the visual re-creation of this Victorian Locomotive.
+Investigations undertaken when creating the design for the new frames showed that these locomotives were structurally weak at the front end; photos show damage caused by 'heavy shunts'.
+The majority of their service life, these engines would have spent coupled to their trains via the tender; for use on preserved lines, the locomotive needs to be able to run smokebox to train.
+The GCR567 design team will utilise the later Kitson & Co (1892) build for the frames; these later engines being built with slightly deeper frames.
+The GCR567 team still needs to address the weakness; by creating a new front dragbox and doubler plates, which are additional plates added to reinforce weak areas of the frames and in this case to carry the cylinder block - the latter will seen from the outside.
+This and other modern updates to improve ease of maintenance, and should not detract from the visual re-creation of this Victorian locomotive.